qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/030-phylogeny.md

 same way as other actions.

 This particular pipeline performs four distinct steps steps:

-    1. perform a multiple sequence alignment using mafft;
+1. perform a multiple sequence alignment using mafft
-    2. filter highly variable positions from the alignment (these positions tend to introduce noise into the phylogenetic tree);
+2. filter highly variable positions from the alignment (these positions tend to introduce noise into the phylogenetic tree)
-    3. build an unrooted phylogenetic tree;
+3. build an unrooted phylogenetic tree
-    4. add a root to the unrooted tree.
+4. add a root to the unrooted tree

 The final unrooted phylogenetic tree will be used for analyses that we perform next - specifically for computing phylogenetically aware diversity metrics.